tachim/rtk/README.md

 (6, 8, u'structure') 132.173962252
 ```
 which tells the script to look at the **last** experiment, aggregating along key **seed** (these correspond to our trials), and making sure to put the **method** key last so we can quickly compare the results.
 So we can see that there's not much difference between the methods above :).

+### Statistics

+There is an implementation of [A\* sampling](https://github.com/tachim/rtk/blob/master/stats.py#L49) for
+convex distributions, and the code can be easily adapted for other distributions by tweaking the
+bounds functions.

 ## Status